DPSSecurity/HTB-writeups/Starting Point Tier 0/Mongod.md

 Category/Tags: MongoDB, Web, Databases, Reconnaissance, Misconfiguration, and Anonymous/Guest Access

 ## Description:
 This is the sixth (and third VIP!) box Hack The Box presents aspriring cybersecurity professionals with.
-In this box, we are asked to .
+In this box, we are asked to connect to a Mongo database to obtain the flag.

 ## Solution:
 ### **Task 1**: